-13. Informing parents
+14. Informing parents

-The pupil's parents will be informed when a search of their child is conducted in order to recover prohibited items.
+The pupil's parents will be informed when a search of their child is conducted that has recovered a prohibited item.

 In some circumstances, the school may need to inform the pupil's parents about the search for a banned item, e.g. in the interests of safeguarding the pupil.